Error Handling with Error Code Objects #

 }

-If the result is not checked all kind of bad things can happen and we have to be prepared to use all traditional debugging tools to find out what went wrong.
+If the result isn’t checked, bad things can happen, and we may need to rely on traditional debugging tools to find out what went wrong.

 Using “traditional” C++ exceptions the same code could look like this: